sfrizell/pennsouth-aweber/README.md

 +  \-r, --report-on-aweber-email-not-in-mds=REPORT-ON-AWEBER-EMAIL-NOT-IN-MDS  Option to report on subscriber email addresses in Aweber and not in MDS: y/n \[default: "n"\]

-+  \-l, --list-management-reports=LIST-MANAGEMENT-REPORTS                      Option to generate list management reports on Parking Lots, etc.: y/n \[default: "n"\]
++  \-p, --parking-lot-report=PARKING-LOT-REPORT                                 Option to create Parking Lot Report: y/n \[default: "n"\]

++ \-i, --homeowners-insurance-report=HOMEOWNERS-INSURANCE-REPORT                Option to create Homeowners Insurance Report: y/n [default: "n"]

 +  \-a, --report-on-aweber-updates-from-mds=REPORT-ON-AWEBER-UPDATES-FROM-MDS  Option to generate spreadsheet listing details of updates of Aweber from MDS.: y/n \[default: "n"\]